Vince Guaraldi: Revival, rediscovery, and posthumous releases

-Despite Guaraldi's pivotal role in shaping Peanuts music, only three albums containing the music—Jazz Impressions of A Boy Named Charlie Brown, A Charlie Brown Christmas, and Oh Good Grief! (featuring reimagined versions of his compositions)—were released during his lifetime.
-The broader dissemination of his Peanuts work was hindered by the uncertain status of his original studio recordings, many of which were believed lost or misfiled after his passing, limiting commercial opportunities.
-Additionally, while A Charlie Brown Christmas was recorded in stereo for commercial distribution, the Peanuts television specials of the 1960s were produced in monaural sound, restricting their suitability for independent release.
+During Guaraldi's lifetime, only three albums devoted to Peanuts music were released: Jazz Impressions of A Boy Named Charlie Brown, A Charlie Brown Christmas, and Oh Good Grief!, the last consisting of re-recorded versions of earlier themes.
+Subsequent soundtrack releases were hindered by uncertainty over the survival and condition of the original session tapes.
+Although A Charlie Brown Christmas was recorded in stereo for album release, most of the 1960s Peanuts specials were produced in monaural sound, further complicating later soundtrack issues.